ipozdeev/it-skills-for-research/knowledge-transfer.md

 The Jupyter Notebook is a way for the coder to make guided tours through their work.
 It is an app that runs within a web browser and allows to create and share interactive documents that contain code, visualizations, equations and explanatory text.
 Jupyter has evolved from IPython and now accommodates many different programming languages: R, Julia, C++, etc. Jupyter is open source.

 ### why jupyter?
 Notebooks are easy to share and are a perfect medium to communicate the exact step-by-step process leading to the results of a research project.
 Hence their importance for reproducibility.
 Notebooks are interactive and hence provide a high didactic value allowing the target audience to better grasp the core concepts of research given hands-on examples.
+Notebooks are a promising alternative to slides-based presentations, just as interactive apps are to papers.

 For example, [the transformer architecture](https://arxiv.org/abs/1706.03762) currently dominates other models in many natural language processing tasks.
 The original paper, however, is extremely dense and would take days to replicate from scratch.
 Fortunately, Alexander Rush from the Harvard NLP team implemented the paper line-by-line in a [jupyter notebook](https://nlp.seas.harvard.edu/2018/04/03/attention.html).